 Introduction

-The MediaWires project was launched in late 2008 to increase the audience and reach of TMC members’ content using various social networking tools and strategies.
-The project was originally developed and launched using the NewsLadder platform with the hopes of activating a community of individuals interested in this content.
-As the project has developed, however, the blogs and widgets associated with the content have proven most useful.
-While we may not have the resources to develop a large community, the blogs and widgets are great for reaching out to existing communities and encouraging a cross-pollination of audiences.
+The MediaWires project was launched in late 2008 to increase and diversify the audience for TMC members’ content and the overall branding of TMC members.
+The MediaWires project integrates strategic aggregation and social networking tools for packaging and distribution of TMC member content on the issues of healthcare, the economy, immigration, and the environment.
+As the project has developed, the blogs and widgets associated with the MediaWires project have proven most useful to reach reach out to existing communities FROM WHERE and encouraging a cross-pollination of audiences among our members.
 In late 2009, Media Consortium staff streamlined the project to have a three-pronged focus:

 Increase distribution of blogs among other progressive sites and non-profit networks